shk9-official/KnowledgeVault/AWS/AWS Services and Features/01 - Threat Detection and Incident Response/004 - AWS Guard Duty.md

 **Malware protection in Guard Duty**
 - AWS Guard Duty performs agent less malware scanning.
 	- Default/other malware protection is based on agent running on a system to scan for malware (deep security).
-- Steps done by Guard Duuty to perform agent less malware scans
+- Steps done by Guard Duty to perform agent less malware scans
 	- Step 1 - There is a EC2 instance with EBS attached to it, where malware scan needs to be performed.
 	- Step 2 - Takes a snapshot of EBS.
 	- Step 3 - Snapshot is used to deploy EBS in AWS account.